-- 19.1 The National Archives and Records Service of South Africa Act, Act 43 of 1996 requires sound records management principles to be applied to electronic records and e-mails created or received in the course of official business and which are kept as evidence of the Municipality's functions, activities and transactions.
-The detail of these requirements can be found in: - (a) The [Records Management Policy], [Internet and e-Mail Usage], [Web Content Management Policy] and [Document Imaging Policy] of the Municipality; and - (b) The National Archives and Records Service of South Africa Regulations. - 19.2 The Records Officer is responsible for the implementation of sound records management principles and record disposal schedules for the Municipality.
-The Records Officer is also responsible for maintaining the retention periods indicated on the file plan and disposal schedule. - 19.3 The ICT Officer must work with the Records Officer to ensure that public records in electronic form are managed, protected and retained for as long as they are required. - 19.4 Backups are not ideal, but not excluded, as a means of electronic record and e-mail retention for the prescribed periods.
-It is difficult to implement a proper file plan using backup media and therefore it is difficult to arrange, retrieve and dispose of records. - 19.5 The role of backups in records management is more suited as a means to recover electronic records management systems and e-mail systems in the event of a disaster or technology failure. - 19.6 The ICT Officer is responsible for the following, when backing up electronic records or e-mails that are regulated under the National Archives and Records Service of South Africa Act: - (a) Backups must be made daily, weekly and monthly; - (b) Backups must cover all data, metadata, audit trail data, operating systems and application software; - (c) Backups must be stored in a secure off-site environment; - (d) Backup files of public records must contain the subject classification scheme if files need to be retrieved from the backups; - (e) Backups must survive technology obsolescence by migrating them to new hardware and software platforms when required.
+- 18.1The National Archives and Records Service of South Africa Act, Act 43 of 1996 requires sound records management principles to be applied to electronic records and e-mails created or received in the course of official business and which are kept as evidence of the Municipality's functions, activities and transactions.
+The detail of these requirements can be found in: - (a) The [Records Management Policy], [Internet and e-Mail Usage], [Web Content Management Policy] and [Document Imaging Policy] of the Municipality; and - (b) The National Archives and Records Service of South Africa Regulations. - 18.2The Records Officer is responsible for the implementation of sound records management principles and record disposal schedules for the Municipality.
+The Records Officer is also responsible for maintaining the retention periods indicated on the file plan and disposal schedule. - 18.3The ICT Officer must work with the Records Officer to ensure that public records in electronic form are managed, protected and retained for as long as they are required. - 18.4Backups are not ideal, but not excluded, as a means of electronic record and e-mail retention for the prescribed periods.
+It is difficult to implement a proper file plan using backup media and therefore it is difficult to arrange, retrieve and dispose of records. - 18.5The role of backups in records management is more suited as a means to recover electronic records management systems and e-mail systems in the event of a disaster or technology failure. - 18.6The ICT Officer is responsible for the following, when backing up electronic records or e-mails that are regulated under the National Archives and Records Service of South Africa Act: - 18.6.1 Backups must be made daily, weekly and monthly; - 18.6.2 Backups must cover all data, metadata, audit trail data, operating systems and application software. - 18.6.3 Backups must be stored in a secured cloud environment. - 18.6.4 Backup files of public records must contain the subject classification scheme if files need to be retrieved from the backups. - 18.6.5 Backups must survive technology obsolescence by migrating them to new hardware and software platforms when required.
 An additional option to ensure that data can be read in the future is to store electronic records and e-mails in a commonly used format e.g. PDF or XML.

-(f) The backup and retrieval software must also be protected to be available in the event of a disaster;

-- (g) Backups must be included in disaster recovery plans; - (h) The integrity of backups must be tested using backup test restores and media testing. - 19.7 The ICT Officer must ensure that systems prevent the deletion of electronic records or e-mails without consulting the Records Officer. - 19.8 The ICT Officer and Records Officer must implement the most practical method to retain e-mails e.g. file inside e-mail application, transmit to document management solution, transfer to e-mail archiving solution, save to shared network drive, print to paper etc. - 19.9 Officials are responsible for filing e-mails.
-It is the responsibility of the sender or their designated official to file e-mails unless the e-mail is received from outsidein which case the recipient or designated official is responsible for filing it.
+- 18.6.6 The backup and retrieval software must also be protected to be available in the event of a disaster. - 18.6.7 Backups must be included in disaster recovery plans; - 18.6.8 The integrity of backups must be tested using backup test restores and media testing. - 18.7The ICT Officer must ensure that systems prevent the deletion of electronic records or emails without consulting the Records Officer. - 18.8The ICT Officer and Records Officer must implement the most practical method to retain e-mails e.g. file inside e-mail application, transmit to document management solution, transfer to e-mail archiving solution, save to shared network drive, print to paper etc. - 18.9Officials are responsible for filing e-mails.
+It is the responsibility of the sender or their designated official to file e-mails unless the e-mail is received from outside in which case the recipient or designated official is responsible for filing it.
 The figures below assists with determining responsibility for retaining e-mail messages.

-Figure : Example decision assist 3 sequence to withdetermining responsibility for retaining e-National messages (Source: Archives.
-Managing mail governmental electronic records bodies: Policy, principles and in requirements National Archives)
+Figure 3 :Example decision sequence to assist with determining responsibility for retaining e- mail messages (Source: National Archives.
+Managing electronic records in governmental bodies: Policy

+Managing electronic records in governmental bodies: Policy, principles and requirements National Archives)